5 Privacy Trends for 2025: What to Watch For

 If you own a small business and those bullets feel daunting, don’t worry: The SHIELD Act makes exceptions for businesses with fewer than 50 people and/or less than $3 million in annual revenue.
 Still, you must implement a reasonable security program that's appropriate for the size and complexity of your business.

-As state legislation, the SHIELD Act encourages data protection and general breach notification.
-Following in its footsteps, individual states will continue to write and expand their own data privacy laws.
+As state legislation, the SHIELD Act encourages data protection and general security breach notification.
+Following in its footsteps, individual states will continue to write and expand their own privacy laws.
 But because the New York privacy law applies to any business that collects or maintains private information on New York residents, its effects are far-reaching.

 But maintaining multiple security standards is complex, time-consuming, and inefficient.
 For the sake of expediency and cost, it’s easier for most companies to apply the SHIELD Act’s standards to all private information they collect and maintain, not just on New York residents.